 About the speakers

-Gill is the Service lead for Lifelines Scotland, which provides training and online resources to the blue light community in Scotland on peer and post-trauma support.
+Gill is the Project Lead for Lifelines Scotland, a national, government funded workforce wellbeing project for our emergency responder community.
+Lifelines provides both training and online resources to support the blue light and volunteer communities across Scotland.
 You can learn more about the work that Lifelines do by visiting their website.

 Gail co-developed the ‘R U OK?’ peer support campaign within the Scottish Ambulance Service, which aimed to help promote conversations around mental health and wellbeing.
 You can read more about the campaign by following this link.